 A fluid collection (seroma) is common after lymph node surgery.
-The chest wall or armpit may become swollen and uncomfortable "like an egg under my arm".
+The chest wall or armpit may become swollen and uncomfortable.
 Drainage with a needle and syringe is often performed in the doctor's rooms after surgery, to relieve the fluid pressure.